apache/trafficcontrol/docs/source/admin/quick_howto/ds_requests.rst

 Complete the Delivery Service Request
 	Only after the Delivery Service Request has been fulfilled and the changes have been applied can a Delivery Service Request be marked as 'complete'.
 Marking a Delivery Service Request as 'complete' is currently a manual step because some changes require :term:`cache server` configuration updates (i.e. :term:`Queue Updates`) and/or a CDN :term:`Snapshot`.
 Once that is done and the changes have been deployed, the request status should be changed from 'pending' to 'complete'.

+	..
+Note:: Only the user that fulfilled the delivery service request can mark a delivery service as 'complete'.
+This prevents other users from interfering in the process and marking delivery services as 'complete' when further action is required for the changes to truly be deployed.
+However, in traffic_portal_properties.json, users with the 'overrideRole' are given the ability to mark any delivery service requests as 'complete'.

 Delete the Delivery Service request
 	Delivery Service Requests with a status of 'draft' or 'submitted' can always be deleted entirely if appropriate.